haacked/haacked.com/_posts/2015/2015-08-29-moneyball-hiring.md

 Even so, this area is ripe to apply more science to it and study it on a grander scale.
 I would love to see multiple large companies collect and share this data for the greater good of the industry and society at large.
 Studies like this often are a force in [reducing unconscious bias and increasing diversity](http://www.upworthy.com/this-orchestras-blind-audition-proves-bias-sneaks-in-when-you-least-expect-it).

-Having this data in the open might remove this one competitive advantage in hiring, but companies can still compete by offering interesting work, great compensation, and benefts.
+Having this data in the open might remove this one competitive advantage in hiring, but companies can still compete by offering interesting work, great compensation, and benefits.

+Even with all this data, we'll never perfect hiring.
+Studying human behavior is a tricky affair.
+If we could predict it well, the stock market would be completely predictable.

+Companies should embrace the fact that they will often be wrong.
+They will make mistakes in hiring.
+As much time as a company spends attempting to make their hiring process rock solid, they should also spend a similar amount of time building humane systems for correcting hiring mistakes.
+This is a theme I've touched upon before - the [inevitability of failure](http://haacked.com/archive/2015/02/07/failure-and-repair/).